-2. SCOPE OF WORK
+S-2.
+SCOPE OF WORK

-The subrecipient must only use funds obligated and disbursed under Award Agreements for the purpose of carrying out activities described in the attached approved scope of work.
-The subrecipient must not incur or pay any expenses under this Award for activities not related to the attached approved scope of work unless Gulf Consortium first approves an Award amendment explicitly modifying the approved scope of work to include those activities.
+The Subrecipient must only use funds obligated and disbursed under Award agreements for the purpose of carrying out activities described in the approved scope of work attached thereto.
+The Subrecipient must not incur or pay any expenses under the Award for activities not related to the attached approved scope of work unless the Consortium first approves an Award amendment explicitly modifying the approved scope of work to include those activities.

-3. PERIOD OF PERFORMANCE; PRE-AWARD COSTS
+S-3.
+PERIOD OF PERFORMANCE; PRE-AWARD COSTS

-The subrecipient must use funds obligated and disbursed under this Award only during the period of performance specified in the Notice of Award, which is the time period during which the recipient may incur new obligations and costs to carry out the work authorized under this Award.
-The only exception is for costs incurred prior to the effective date of this Award, which are allowable only if:
+The Subrecipient must use funds obligated and disbursed under the Award only during the period of performance specified in the Notice of Award, which is the time period during which the recipient may incur new obligations and costs to carry out the work authorized under the Award.
+The only exception is for costs incurred prior to the effective date of the Award, which are allowable only if:

 - a.
-The Consortium specifically authorized these costs in writing on or after the issuance date of this Award; - b.
+The Consortium specifically authorized these costs in writing on or after the issuance date of the Award; - b.
 Incurring these costs was necessary for the efficient and timely performance of the scope of work; and - c.
-These costs would have been allowable if incurred after the date of the award.
+These costs would have been allowable if incurred after the date of the Award.

-4. INDIRECT COSTS
+S-4.
+INDIRECT COSTS

-The subrecipient may only charge indirect costs to this Award if these costs are allowable under 2 C.F.R.
+The Subrecipient may only charge indirect costs to the Award if such costs are allowable under 2 C.F.R.
 Part 200, subpart E (Cost Principles).

 a.
-Indirect costs charged must be consistent with an accepted de minimis rate or the indirect cost rate agreement negotiated between the subrecipient and its cognizant agency (defined as the federal agency that is responsible for reviewing, negotiating, and approving cost allocation plans or indirect cost proposals, see 2 C.F.R. § 200.19) and must be included in the subrecipient's budget.
+Indirect costs must be consistent with an accepted de minimis rate or the indirect cost rate agreement negotiated between the Subrecipient and its cognizant agency (defined as the federal agency that is responsible for reviewing, negotiating, and approving cost allocation plans or indirect cost proposals, see 2 C.F.R. § 200.19) and must be included in the Subrecipient's budget.

-- b.
-Unallowable direct costs are not recoverable as indirect costs. - c.
-The maximum dollar amount of allocable indirect costs charged to an award shall be the lesser of: - i.
+- a.
+Unallowable direct costs are not recoverable as indirect costs. - b.
+The maximum dollar amount of allocable indirect costs charged to an Award shall be the lesser of: - i.
 The line item amount for the indirect costs contained in the approved budget, including all budget revisions approved in writing by the Consortium; or, - ii.
-The total indirect costs allocable to the award based on the indirect cost rate approved by a cognizant or oversight federal agency and applicable to the period in which the cost was incurred, provided that the rate is approved on or before the award end date.
+The total indirect costs allocable to the Award based on the indirect cost rate approved by a cognizant or oversight federal agency and applicable to the period in which the cost was incurred, provided that the rate is approved on or before the Award end date.

-5. COST SHARING AND BUDGET LIMITATIONS
+S-5.
+COST SHARING AND BUDGET LIMITATIONS

 - a.
-The subrecipient is not required to contribute any matching funds.
-However, tracking of matching funds is a performance requirement of any award that was made with a condition of additional funding.
-To the extent that additional funding is not made available the subrecipient may be required to reimburse The Consortium for the Grant award. - b.
-The subrecipient shall not request or receive additional funding beyond what was included in the approved application for the attached approved scope of work from any federal or non-federal source without first notifying The Consortium.
+The Subrecipient is not required to contribute any matching funds.
+However, tracking of matching funds is a performance requirement of any Award that was made with a condition of additional funding.
+In the event that additional funding is not made available the Subrecipient may be required to reimburse the Consortium for the Award. - b.
+The Subrecipient shall not request or receive additional funding beyond what was included in the approved application for the approved scope of work from any federal or non-federal source without first notifying the Consortium in writing.

-6. PROGRAM INCOME
+S-6.
+PROGRAM INCOME

-Any program income (defined at 2 C.F.R. § 200.80) generated by the recipient or the subrecipient during the period of performance of the award or subrecipient agreement, as applicable, must be included in the approved budget and be used for the purposes and under the conditions of these Standard Terms and Conditions and any Special Award Conditions, i.e. solely to accomplish the approved scope of work.
+Any program income (defined in 2 C.F.R. § 200.80) generated by the recipient or the Subrecipient during the period of performance of the Award or Subrecipient agreement, as applicable, must be included in the approved budget and be used for the purposes and under the conditions of these Standard Terms and Conditions and any Special Award Conditions, i.e. solely to accomplish the approved scope of work.

-7. INCURRING COSTS OR OBLIGATING FEDERAL FUNDS BEYOND THE EXPIRATION DATE
+S-7.
+INCURRING COSTS OR OBLIGATING FEDERAL FUNDS BEYOND THE EXPIRATION DATE